 The regions on the map were developed by the Michigan Economic Recovery Council (MERC).
 MERC regions were developed by merging Michigan's Emergency Preparedness Regions and Michigan's labor sheds – the major areas of the state where people live and travel to work based on U.S. Department of Labor data – so that any outbreak resulting from a return to work could be handled effectively under public health laws.

 Case data are from the Michigan Disease Surveillance System (MDSS), the Michigan Department of Health and Human Services’ web based communicable disease reporting system.
 Only laboratory-confirmed COVID-19 cases are included.
 Displayed dates represent illness onset dates.
 If illness onset date is unavailable, date of testing is used; if date of testing is unavailable, date of referral to MDSS is used.
 Dates are subject to change over time as better data become available.
-These totals do not include the cases among prisoners in Correctional Facilities.
-A future release of the dashboard will include the ability to compare the numbers with and without counts from Correctional Facilities.
+By default, data displayed do not include the cases among prisoners in Correctional Facilities.
+Select from the dropdown to include them.

 Death data are also from the Michigan Disease Surveillance System (MDSS).
 Laboratory-confirmed and probable COVID-19 deaths are included.
 Displayed dates represent dates of death.
 If date of death is unavailable, date of last status change in MDSS is used.
 Dates are subject to change over time as better data become available.
-These totals do not include the deaths among prisoners in Correctional Facilities.
-A future release of the dashboard will include the ability to compare the numbers with and without information from Correctional Facilities.
+By default, data displayed do not include the cases among prisoners in Correctional Facilities.
+Select from the dropdown to include them.

 Laboratory testing data are those diagnostic tests reported to the Michigan Department of Health and Human Services.
-These totals do not include the diagnostic testing of prisoners in Correctional Facilities.
-A future release of the dashboard will include the ability to compare the numbers with and without testing from Correctional Facilities.
+By default, data displayed do not include the cases among prisoners in Correctional Facilities.
+Select from the dropdown to include them.

 Region Risk Determinations